-STUDENTS UNDER THE INFLUENCE OF CONTROLLED DANGEROUS SUBSTANCE - DRUGS, TOBACCO, ALCOHOL

-(Summary Report of 18A:40-4.1)
+STUDENTS UNDER THE INFLUENCE OF CONTROLLED DANGEROUS SUBSTANCE - DRUGS, TOBACCO, ALCOHOL (Summary Report of 18A:40-4.1)

-1. Whenever it appears to any faculty member that a student may be under the influence of a controlled dangerous substance taken for purposes other than the treatment of sickness or injury as prescribed or administered by a person duly authorized by law to treat sick and injured human beings, such faculty
+1. Whenever it appears to any faculty member that a student may be under the influence of a controlled dangerous substance taken for purposes other than the treatment of sickness or injury as prescribed or administered by a person duly authorized by law to treat sick and injured human beings, such faculty member shall report the matter as soon as possible to a school nurse, student assistance counselor, and the Principal and/or her designee.

-- member shall report the matter as soon as possible to a school nurse, student assistance counselor, and the Principal and/or her designee. - 2.
-The Principal and/or designee shall arrange for an immediate examination by a school nurse. - 3.
-The Principal and/or designee shall immediately notify the parent or guardian to obtain permission to conduct drug screening. - 4.
-The student must be examined within one hour for the purpose of diagnosing whether or not the student is under such influence.
-A parent may choose to have their child examined by a private physician within this one hour period. - 5.
-In the event that a parent or guardian cannot be contacted within one hour, the student may be transported to the nearest hospital via ambulance to be medically evaluated.
-In addition, DCP&P will be notified. - 6.
-Failure to comply with appropriate examination and screening will be considered a positive result. - 7.
-If a student tests positive for drugs or alcohol, further examination will be required by a physician.
-A written report of said examination shall be furnished in a timely manner by the examining physician to school administration. - 8.
-Students testing positive for drugs or alcohol will be subject to disciplinary consequences in accordance with the Code of Conduct. - 9.
-The student shall not resume attendance at school until he/she submits to the SAC a written report certifying that substance abuse no longer interferes with the student's physical and mental ability to perform in school. - 10.
-Vaping is strictly prohibited.
+2. The principal and/or designee shall arrange for an immediate examination by a school nurse.

+3. The principal and/or designee shall immediately notify the parent or guardian to obtain permission to conduct drug screening.

+4. The student must be examined within one hour for the purpose of diagnosing whether or not the student is under such influence.
+A parent may choose to have their child examined by a private physician within this one-hour period.

+5. In the event that a parent or guardian cannot be contacted within one hour, the student will be transported to the nearest hospital via ambulance to be medically evaluated.
+In addition, DCP&P will be notified.

+6. Failure to comply with appropriate examination and screening will be considered a positive result.

+7. If a student tests positive for drugs or alcohol, further examination will be required by a physician.
+A written report of said examination shall be furnished in a timely manner by the examining physician to school administration.

+8. Students testing positive for drugs or alcohol will be subject to disciplinary consequences in accordance with the Code of Conduct.

+9. The student shall not resume attendance at school until he/she submits to the SAC a written report certifying that substance abuse no longer interferes with the student's physical and mental ability to perform in school.

+10. Vaping is strictly prohibited.

-Refer to Linden Board of Education Policy 5131.6 for the complete policy regarding Drugs, Alcohol and Tobacco.
+Refer to Linden Board of Education Policy #5530 for the complete policy regarding Substance Abuse.